-Each applicant shall submit to CHFA a complete LIHTC application package, which includes a completed current Consolidated Application (ConApp), all required attachments and an application fee as reflected in the CHFA Multifamily Underwriting Standards Summary section of the Multifamily Rental Housing Program Guideline.
-Application due dates will be posted on CHFA's website as well as other media.
-Applications shall be evaluated and scored based on the criteria outlined in the QAP.
-Additionally, applications will be evaluated based on financial feasibility, development team capacity, demonstration of need and readiness.
+Each applicant shall submit to CHFA a complete LIHTC application package, which includes a completed current Consolidated Application (ConApp), all required attachments and third-party fees as may be required, and an application fee as reflected in the CHFA Multifamily Underwriting Standards Summary section of the Multifamily Rental Housing Program Guideline.
+Application due dates will be posted on CHFA's website as well as via other media.
+Applications shall be evaluated and scored, if applicable, based on the criteria outlined in the QAP.
+Additionally, applications will be evaluated based on development team capacity, demonstration of need and readiness.

-Applicants for tax credits will be evaluated on past performance and compliance on transactions with CHFA, DOH, HUD and other government funding agencies.
-Categories to be reviewed include but may not be limited to Meeting Timelines, Deviation from Proposed Costs, Executing Proposals as Submitted, Tax Credit Compliance, Funding Program Compliance and Satisfactory Operation of Existing properties.
+In addition to the financial feasibility of a proposed application, adherence to state housing policy, and Basic Threshold Requirements as described in the QAP, applicants for tax credits will be evaluated on past performance and compliance on transactions with CHFA, DOH, HUD and other government funding agencies.
+Categories to be reviewed include but may not be limited to meeting timelines, deviation from proposed costs, executing proposals as submitted, tax credit compliance, funding program compliance and satisfactory operation of existing properties.
 The determination of applicant capacity and acceptance of an application for tax credits is at the sole discretion of CHFA.